Heritage

 Take a leap through time thanks to augmented reality

-Introduced in July 2020, the HistoPad touchscreen tablet, developed by the company Histovery, provides a completely original tour of the Saline royale.
+The HistoPad, developed by the company Histovery, provides a completely original tour of the Saline royale using a touch-screen tablet.
 A 360° immersion in history and 3D interactive objects allow visitors to imagine themselves in the Saline royale in the 18th century, to learn about the salt workers at the time when the factory was up and running.
+A treasure hunt, a histoselfie and an electronic visitor book complete the tour.
+This digital tablet is included in the entry price and translated into 11 languages.
+It proposes several circuits, lasting from 1 hour 30 to 2 hours 30.